The Top 5 Things To Do This Week In Dallas & Collin County

 More Info

-Enjoy a double feature on The HUB’s giant screen this Wednesday starting with Disney’s timeless classic Cinderella at 4:30 p.m.
-Share your childhood memory with your kids while you enjoy dinner from any of the eateries.
-Stay around until 7:00 p.m. to catch a screening of The Goonies.
+Enjoy a double feature on The HUB’s giant screen this Wednesday starting with Disney’s Enchanted at 4:30 p.m. followed by Maleficent the live-action reimagining of one of the most iconic animated movies from Disney’s silver era, Sleeping Beauty.
+Make a night out of it and stock up with snacks in between movies from any of the eateries at The HUB.